mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/12/day-327/">December 12, 2017</a></small></div>
-<p><strong>Trump's legal team is trying to protect him from Robert Mueller's "killers"</strong> in the Russia probe, while facing criticism that they are outmatched. (<a href="https://www.washingtonpost.com/politics/inside-trumps-legal-team-trying-to-protect-the-president-from-muellers-killers/2017/12/11/57e180c0-dc74-11e7-b859-fb0995360725_story.html">Washington Post</a>)</p>
+<p><strong>Trump's legal team is trying to protect him from Robert Mueller's "killers"</strong> in the <a href="/trump-russia-investigation/">Russia probe</a>, while facing criticism that they are outmatched. (<a href="https://www.washingtonpost.com/politics/inside-trumps-legal-team-trying-to-protect-the-president-from-muellers-killers/2017/12/11/57e180c0-dc74-11e7-b859-fb0995360725_story.html">Washington Post</a>)</p>